nostoc/sanitizor/temp-workspace/module-ballerinax-hubspot.marketing.events/ballerina/README.md

 ## Overview

-[HubSpot](https://www.hubspot.com/) is a comprehensive customer relationship management (CRM) platform that provides marketing, sales, service, and content management tools to help businesses attract, engage, and delight customers throughout their entire customer journey.
+[HubSpot](https://www.hubspot.com/) is a comprehensive customer relationship management (CRM) platform that provides tools for marketing, sales, customer service, and content management to help businesses attract, engage, and delight customers.

-The `ballerinax/hubspot.marketing.events` package offers APIs to connect and interact with [HubSpot API](https://developers.hubspot.com/docs/api/overview) endpoints, specifically based on [HubSpot API v3](https://developers.hubspot.com/docs/api/marketing/events).
+The `ballerinax/hubspot.marketing.events` package offers APIs to connect and interact with [HubSpot API](https://developers.hubspot.com/docs/api/overview) endpoints, specifically based on [HubSpot Marketing Events API v3](https://developers.hubspot.com/docs/api/marketing/marketing-events).
 ## Setup guide

-To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a [HubSpot developer account](https://developers.hubspot.com/) and obtain a private app access token.
+To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a [HubSpot developer account](https://developers.hubspot.com/) and obtain an API access token.
 If you do not have a HubSpot account, you can sign up for one [here](https://www.hubspot.com/products/get-started).

 ### Step 1: Create a HubSpot Account

 1. Navigate to the [HubSpot website](https://www.hubspot.com/) and sign up for an account or log in if you already have one.

-2. Ensure you have appropriate permissions to create private apps in your HubSpot account.
-Super admin permissions are typically required for creating private apps and accessing developer features.
+2. Ensure you have a Professional or Enterprise plan, as the HubSpot Marketing Events API requires access to HubSpot's premium marketing features which are available on these plans.

 ### Step 2: Generate an API Access Token

 1. Log in to your HubSpot account.

-2. In the main navigation, click the settings icon (gear icon) in the top right corner to access your account settings.
+2. Click on the settings icon (gear icon) in the top navigation bar to access your account settings.

-3. In the left sidebar menu, navigate to Integrations > Private Apps.
+3. In the left sidebar, navigate to Integrations and select Private Apps.

-4. Click Create a private app in the top right corner.
+4. Click Create a private app and provide a name and description for your app.

-5. On the Basic Info tab, configure your app name and description.

-6. Click the Scopes tab and select the required scopes for marketing events, including `marketing-events.read` and `marketing-events.write`.
+5. Navigate to the Scopes tab and select the necessary scopes for marketing events, including `marketing-events.read` and `marketing-events.write`.

-7. Click Create app in the top right corner, then click Continue creating to confirm.
+6. Click Create app and then Show token to reveal your access token.

-8. Copy the generated access token from the app details page.

 > **Tip:** You must copy and store this key somewhere safe.
 It won't be visible again in your account settings for security reasons.
 ## Quickstart